You want smart political talk without the meltdowns?

 It means the world to me.

-All right, 800, 941 Sean, our number.
+All right, 800-941-Sean, our number.

-We are in Alpharetta, Georgia, for tonight's big red state blue state debate.
+We are in Alpharetta, Georgia, for tonight's big red state-blue state debate, Governor DeSantis versus Governor Gavin Newsom.

-When we come back, more of the best of the Sean Hannity Show.
+When we come back, more of the best of The Sean Hannity Show.

 Stay tuned.

-Uh Joe actually usually has a contrarian point of view, which makes him stand out so much.
+Joe actually usually has a contrarian point of view, which makes him stand out so much.

 Let me play a couple of cuts from last night.

-California has lower taxes, more lower than 32 states for working families in the middle class, significantly lower taxes.
+California has lower taxes, lower than 32 states for working families in the middle class, significantly lower taxes.

-That's Texas.
+That's right.

-Do you support a six percent income tax for people?
+Do you support a 6% income tax?

-I'm a progressive taxes that advantage billionaires and millionaires over working families and the working poor.
+Immigrants, progressive taxes that advantage billionaires and millionaires over working families and the working poor.

 That doesn't help working people at all.